A Proof-theoretic Semantics for Intuitionistic Linear Logic: Completeness

 \section{Completeness}

 We now show that, given an arbitrary valid sequent $(\Gamma : \varphi)$ in our semantics, there exists a valid $\rm N_{ILL}$ proof of it.
-To this end, we will do the following: \begin{enumerate} \item Define two new functions that will allow us to move between atomic derivations and derivations in $\rm N_{ILL}$. \item Use these functions to define a special ``simulation" base $\baseILL$, whose rules simulate the rules of $\rm N_{ILL}$, where atoms simulate formulas. \item Show that every atomic derivation in $\baseILL$ is equivalent to a corresponding derivation in $\rm N_{ILL}$. \item Show we can go from an atomic derivation in $\baseILL$ to valid derivation in $\rm N_{ILL}$. \end{enumerate}
+To this end, we will construct a special base, called $\baseILL$, whose rules will mimic the rules of the natural deduction system $\rm N_{ILL}$, with basic sentences ``simulating'' the subformulae of the arbitrary valid sequent.
+The key step will be to then show that derivations in $\baseILL$ directly correspond to natural deduction derivations of the formulae being simulated.
+Thus, we show that $(\Gamma : \varphi)$ is provable in $\rm N_{ILL}$ by, effectively, constructing the proof.